 The EPWUD has not made any wholesale water sales to any other water supplier since 1998.
 Current water consumption for the year 2013 was determined to be 1,261.63 MG, which corresponds to an average day demand of 3.45 MGD.
-Residential water use was determined to be 977.75 MG, which corresponds to an average day demand of 2.68 MGD.
+Residential water use was determined to be 977.75 MG, which corresponds to an average day demand of 2.68 MGD and a per capita demand for residential water usage of 56.91 gpcd.
+It should be noted that the residential per capita water usage is below the target of 65 gpcd established by the RI Water Resources Board.
 The relative percentages of current water consumption are presented in the following table.

 TABLE 2 USER CATEGORY PERCENT CONSUMPTION

-User Category % Consumption % of Service Connections
+User Category % Consumption % of Service Con-

 Residential 77.5 95.5

 Commercial 14.2 3.6

 Industrial 7.3 0.24

 Governmental 0.97 0.67

 TOTAL 99.97 100.01

 The percentage of unaccounted water from 2003 to 2013 has ranged from 4.68% in 2009 to 16.59% in 2011 with an 11 year average of 9.47% and 13.41% for the current year, 2013.
+The

-The EPWUD is working continuously to maintain the goal of less than 10% non-account water as set forth in the State Guide Plan.
-Currently, the EPWUD is slightly above the goal of 10% unaccounted water at 13.41% however, the average for the past 11 years is below the goal of 10% unaccounted water at 9.47%.
+EPWUD is working continuously to maintain the goal of less than 15% non-account water as set forth in the State Guide Plan.
+Currently, the EPWUD is below the goal of 15% unaccounted water at 13.41% and the average for the past 11 years is also below the goal of 15% unaccounted water at 9.47%.
+The EPWUD is currently slightly above the goal of 10% leakage at 13.41% however, the average for the past 11 years is below the goal of 10% leakage at 9.47%.
+The EPWUD shall continue to strive to maintain the statewide goal of less than 10% leakage.

-The EPWUD practices the following demand management measures: 100% metering and billing of its water users including governmental and public accounts, a combined uniform water and wastewater rate structure, a residential retrofit program, a Major Users Technical Assistance Program (MUTAP), public education and water use restrictions and regulations.
+The EPWUD practices the following demand management measures: 100% metering and billing of its water users including governmental and public accounts, a combined uniform water and wastewater rate structure, a Major Users Technical Assistance Program (MUTAP), public education and water use restrictions and regulations.